xGolden/pubg-discord-bot/README.md

 OWNERID is the Discord client ID of the bot owner

 Go to https://discordapp.com/developers/applications
 Create a new application and give a name.
-Then make is a bot via the Bot option in the left panel.
+Then make it a bot via the Bot option in the left panel.

 Once running, each player should add themselves to the userlist via the "!addme <PUBG USERNAME>" command.
 They can then use !sh, !2d, or !pubg.op to get links quickly to their particular pages.